Some boundedness properties of solutions to the Vafa-Witten equations on closed four-manifolds: Introduction

-In this article, we observe that there is a peculiar circumstance in that one obtains an $L^2$-bound on the extra field $B$.
-The argument basically relates irreducibility of a connection $A$ with an $L^2$-bound of $B \in \Omega^{+} ( X , \mathfrak{g}_{P})$.
-However, in order to state this observation properly, we might need a bit of technical assumptions.
-We denote by $\delta$ the injective radius of $X$.
-For a sequence of connections $\{ A_{i} \}$ on $P$, we put
+In this article, we observe that there is a particular circumstance in which one obtains an $L^2$-bound on the extra field $B$.
+The argument implies a non-constructive $L^2$-bound on $B \in \Omega^{+} ( X , \mathfrak{g}_{P})$ from the assumption that a limiting connection $A$ is not locally reducible.
+Here, we say that a connection $A$ on a principal $SU(2)$ or $SO(3)$ bundle $P$ is {\it locally reducible} if the vector bundle $\mathfrak{g}_{P}$ has a $1$-dimensional subbundle that is $A$-covariantly constant (see Definition \ref{def:locred} in Section \ref{sec:vweq}).

-where $\varepsilon >0$ is a positive constant which is determined in Theorem \ref{th:Uh}.
-This set $S (\{ A_{i} \})$ describes the singular set of a sequence of connections $\{ A_{i} \}$.
-With these above in mind, our observation can be stated as follows.
+\begin{remark} Note that a connection on a principal $SU(2)$ or $SO(3)$ bundle $P$ being locally reducible is the same as being honestly reducible if $X$ is simply-connected. \end{remark}

+In order to properly state the main observation of this paper, we require a technical assumption.
+We denote by $\delta$ the injectivity radius of $X$, so that geodesic balls $B_r(x)$ of radius $r$ and centered at $x$ are well-defined whenever $r<\delta$.